 Limitations and future challenges

 In addition to the dramatic lack of data for some regions of the world, our study suggests that available arthropod abundances suffer from temporal limitations that should be carefully kept in mind when assessing their trends.
 First, the significant effects of baseline year and study area (continent and local site) suggest that the estimation of the arthropod abundance trends suffers from large uncertainties, mainly due to the lack of historical data.
-Here, 1970 is the oldest baseline we can tackle with the data at hand, but it cannot be considered as a reference anterior to the rise in global change pressures (Mihoub et al. 2017), leading to a likely underestimation of global change effects on arthropod abundance.
-Since we cannot go back in time to sample biodiversity, this issue would remain difficult to solve.
+Here, 1970 is the oldest baseline we can tackle with the data at hand, but it cannot be considered as a reference before the rise in global change pressures (Mihoub et al. 2017), leading to a likely underestimation of global change effects on arthropod abundance.
+Since we cannot go back in time to sample biodiversity, this issue will remain difficult to solve.
 Museum collections and other sources of historical data could help fill this gap, although extracting reliable information from such data is still challenging (Isaac et al. 2014; Bartomeus et al. 2019; Duchenne et al. 2020; Outhwaite et al. 2020).
-Whether scientists would manage or not to obtain the necessary data and apply relevant methods to allow turning the clock back enough, our analysis stresses the critical need to maintain long-term monitoring and secure appropriate archiving of related data (Millar & Searcy 2019).
+Whether or not scientists can manage to obtain the necessary data and apply relevant methods to effectively turn back the clock , our analysis stresses the critical need to maintain long-term monitoring and secure appropriate archiving of related data (Millar & Searcy 2019).

-Second, we used the same datasets as previous studies, such that our analysis does not bring new elements to assess the reliability of these abundance trends with respect to potential biases related to spatial and taxonomic coverage or data quality (Desquilbet et al. 2020).
-For example, some of the time series included in van Klink et al.’s and Crossley et al.’s datasets were produced by experimental studies manipulating environmental conditions likely to influence abundance trends (Desquilbet et al. 2020, 2021), joining criticisms about time series used to assess more general biodiversity temporal trends (Cardinale et al. 2018).
+Second, we used the same datasets as previous studies, so our analysis does not introduce new elements to assess the reliability of these abundance trends with respect to potential biases related to spatial and taxonomic coverage or data quality (Desquilbet et al. 2020).
+For example, some of the time series included in van Klink et al.’s and Crossley et al.’s datasets were produced by experimental studies manipulating environmental conditions likely to influence abundance trends (Desquilbet et al. 2020, 2021), leading to criticisms about the use of these time series to assess temporal trends (Cardinale et al. 2018).
 Similarly, using only or mostly data from research stations, such as Long-Term Ecological Research sites, could bias estimated abundance trends upward as these locations are often partially protected from disturbances.
 Our results show that local site strongly explains heterogeneity in abundance trends, which is consistent with the strong influence of local changes in environmental conditions on arthropod abundance trends (Seibold et al. 2019).
 This has consequences for the interpretation of global trends obtained from a non-representative sample of sites.
-This potential bias stresses the need for standardized protocols to monitor arthropod abundance in numerous sites, representative of the areas covered by different habitats and land-uses, to handle the diversity of anthropic pressures on biodiversity, some remaining restricted to particular areas while others diffuse over space.
+This potential bias stresses the need for standardized protocols to monitor arthropod abundance in numerous sites, representative of the areas covered by different habitats and land-uses, to handle the diversity of anthropic pressures on biodiversity, some remaining restricted to particular areas while others apply widely over space.
 Monitoring schemes based on citizen sciences are one way to tackle this challenge (van Swaay et al. 2008; Jeliazkov et al. 2016), since they can produce protocoled or semi-protocoled datasets over a large set of habitats and landscapes, over seasons and years, at national or even continental scales.
 Citizen science monitoring schemes are often recent, but would be of considerable help to ensure long-term monitoring of species abundances, should they be maintained in the future.